Nolan Watson: Career

 Upon graduating with a Bachelor of Commerce degree (with honors) from the University of British Columbia in 2001, Watson enrolled in the Institute of Chartered Accountants and began articling with the professional services firm Deloitte and Touche.
 Watson was awarded the "BC Gold Medal" on the final CA examination, scoring the highest mark in Western Canada and becoming the Valedictorian of in the Institute of Chartered Accountants of British Columbia.
 He went on to complete the Chartered Financial Analyst designation through the CFA Institute, and was later recognized as one of the "Most Motivated" CFA charterholders by CFA magazine.

 Although Watson's area of focus during his time at Deloitte was mining and metals, he had not considered a career in the industry until he was given the opportunity to join Silver Wheaton alongside Ian Telfer, the highly regarded mining entrepreneur.
 Telfer's new venture aimed to create the first ever ‘metal streaming company' by completing Volumetric Production Payment transactions.
 At 25 years of age, Watson became the Controller of Silver Wheaton and a short time later by the age of 26, was named Chief Financial Officer making him the youngest CFO of a multi-billion dollar market capitalization company listed on the New York Stock Exchange.
-In his four-year tenure with Silver Wheaton, Watson helped raise over US$1 billion in debt and equity to fund the organization’s growth to a multi-billion market capitalization.
+In his four-year tenure with Silver Wheaton, Watson helped raise over US$1 billion in debt and equity to fund the organization's growth to a multi-billion market capitalization.

 With his experience at Silver Wheaton behind him, Watson decided to embark on a new venture with business partner David Awram, and created Sandstorm Resources, (now Sandstorm Gold), a metal streaming company focused on gold purchase agreements.

 In 2022, Nolan co-founded and became chairman of Blue Dot Carbon Corp, a carbon credit streaming company that provides financing to project developers of carbon reduction projects.

 Nolan is a board member of the World Gold Council.

-Awards & Recognition
+Awards and recognition

 Watson was recognized as one of Canada's Top 40 Under 40 presented by Caldwell in 2010.
 The following year, in 2011, Nolan was recognized as one of the Top 40 Under 40 by the Globe and Mail.

 In June 2012, Nolan received a Queen Elizabeth Diamond Jubilee medal as well as the recipient of the CEO of the Year Award by Business in Vancouver.

 In 2014, Nolan was one of seven Canadians admitted to the Young Global Leader program by the World Economic Forum.

 In 2017, Watson was the recipient of the Ernst & Young Entrepreneur of the Year Award for the Investing category.